Betsy

 But as part of the agreement, the five stables change their plea to a presentation charge to guilty, which essentially admits that Formestane was in the urine samples taken on raceday.

-This is despite the trainers, who operate independently and in different parts of Victoria, maintaining they have no idea how the drug got into their horses’ system.
+This is despite the trainers, who operate independently and in different parts of Victoria, maintaining they have no idea how the drug got into their horses’ systems.
 RV, Betsy is told, is still pursuing a guilty plea at the Victorian Racing Tribunal.

-The agreement, which was arrived at between RV’s legal counsel and Damian Sheales representing the trainers, came at the end of a five-day VRT hearing in December and will also see testimony from several other expert witnesses withdrawn.
+The agreement, which was arrived at between RV’s legal counsel and Damian Sheales, representing the trainers, came at the end of a five-day VRT hearing in December and will also see testimony from several other expert witnesses withdrawn.

 The trainers remain subject to a penalty from the VRT, which will conclude the case on 25 February.